 In collaboration with Gauthier Oushoorn

-Created for the exhibition Land Van Garage,
+Created as a temporary sculptural intervention for the exhibition Land Van Garage,

 Ghent, Belgium, 20 September 2015.